weseemahmed/weseemahmed2.github.io/_posts/2019-05-04-toronto-home-prices.md

   src="{{ site.baseurl }}/img/20190504Toronto_prices.PNG"/>
 </p>

-Toronto is notorious for sky high prices so I decided to see just how high they reach with a 3D visualization.
+Toronto is notorious for sky high prices so I decided to see just how high they reach with a dD visualization.
 I use two data sources: <a href = "http://maps.library.utoronto.ca/cgi-bin/files.pl?idnum=151"> a shapefile of Toronto's neighbourhoods </a>, and a list of <a href = "https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/"> home prices per each neighbourhood</a>.